 - Check myself by touching my jeans around the groin to see if I’d wet myself.

-- I’d Seek reassurance by asking my partner if they can smell anything nasty and got a referral to an urologist.
+- I’d seek reassurance by asking my partner if they can smell anything nasty and got a referral to a urologist.

 - I avoided going outside unless I had to, or I was intoxicated.